-The Bank's Audit Committee has considered whether Moss Adams' provision of the services described above under the captions "Audited Related Fees," "Tax Fees" and "All Other Fees" is compatible with maintaining the independence of Moss Adams.
+The Bank's Audit Committee has considered whether Moss Adams' provision of the services described above under the captions "Audited Related Fees," "Tax Fees" and "All Other Fees" is compatible with maintaining the independence of Moss Adams and believes that such services provided by Moss Adams are compatible with maintaining the auditor's independence.
+To the best of the Bank's knowledge, none of the time devoted by Moss Adams on its engagement to audit the Bank's financial statements for the year ended December 31, 2016 is attributable to work performed by persons other than full time, permanent employees of Moss Adams.